Sectors, Areas, and Arcs: Worked Examples (page 2 of 2)

-The angular momentum is ω = 239 rpm
+The angular velocity is ω = 239 rpm

 The abbreviation "rpm" for "revolutions per minute" is standard, so you can safely use this notation.
 The character "ω" is the Greek lower-case letter "omega", and is often the variable used for angular velocity.

 Note: This speed isn't as fast as it might appear: it's just under four revolutions per second.
 You can do that on your bike without breaking a sweat.